MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/mapvariabledescriptorpreview_validkeys.md

 Gets the list of valid keys for the feature.

 ## -property-value
-The list of the valid keys.
+The list of valid keys.

 ## -remarks